TheMEMOLab/Bio326-NMBU/Doc/02_Polishing.md

 ```

-If you do not see that your file either does not exist, or does not have a size comparable to the 233M (Megabytes) that is shown in the output above, you can copy it from the demo directory using the following command:
+If see that your file either does not exist, or does not have a size comparable to the 233M (Megabytes) that is shown in the output above, you can copy it from the demo directory using the following command:

 ```bash
 cp -v /mnt/courses/BIO326/PROK/data/metagenomic_assembly/demo/results/flye/* $SCRATCH/prok/results/flye/